How do we organise learning

 As these pupils move through school, they will follow a more formal accreditation pathway which includes Entry Level and Functional skills.

 In the primary department classes are organised by age, ability level and learning style.

-The pupils are taught for the majority of the time by a class teacher.
-PE including swimming is taught by the specialist team.
+The pupils are taught for the majority of the time by a class teacher. .

-In Upper Key Stage 2 as part of the transition process into Secondary, Resistant materials , Food Technology, and Computing are taught by specialist teachers.
+In Upper Key Stage 2 as part of the transition process into Secondary, Food Technology, is taught by a specialist teacher.